att/rcloud.social/doc/2.1/guidoc/doc.md

 Cells
 =====

 There are two types of cells in RCloud.
 The first is the **prompt** cell, which allows you to interact with RCloud in more-or-less command-line fashion.
 Prompt cells are useful for quick, interactive sessions.

-Cells support the languages R, Python 2 and 3, and shell (bash), which you can specify in the pull-down menu to the right of each cell:
+RCloud supports several cell languages: R, Python2 and 3, and Bash (shell), which you can specify in the pull-down menu to the right of each cell:

 ![Prompt / Markdown Cell Selection](img/python.png)

 There may be other languages available on your instance, since any Jupyter kernel is available as an RCloud cell language.

 The second type is the **markdown** cell.
 Markdown cells are better suited for cutting and pasting chunks of R code and adding simple formatted documentation.
 Note that Markdown cells do not currently support Python or Bash.

 We'll get to the difference between Markdown and RMarkdown cells in a moment.

-"Data marshalling," or sharing results between cells of different languages, is not supported at this time - the workaround is to write and read files.
+"Data marshalling," or sharing results between cells of different languages, is not supported at this time -- one common workaround is to write and read files.
 Also, each "shell" cell represents a separate Unix shell, so environment variables cannot be passed across shell cells.
 However, R environment variables defined in R cells are inherited by shell cells automatically.

 Prompt cells
 ------------